mongodb/specifications/source/server-selection/server-selection-tests.rst

 6. Disable the failpoint.

-7. Repeat this test without any failpoints and assert that each mongos was selected roughly 50% of the time.
+7. Repeat this test without any failpoints and assert that each mongos was selected roughly 50% (within +/- 10%) of the time.

 Application-Provided Server Selector